Monday, August 26, 2024

 3. Brian and Deborah Get Married

 After a twenty-month engagement, Elaine’s son Brian and his fiance Deborah Klopfenstein exchanged vows in March at St. Charles Church in Kettering, Ohio.
 We hosted the Rehearsal Dinner the evening before at a private dining room at Figlio’s where they did a splendid job serving our group of three dozen guests.
-The reception was held in the Eichelberger Pavilion in Carillon Historical Park, a stunning venue at easily held 160 guests.
+The reception was held in the Eichelberger Pavilion in Carillon Historical Park, a stunning venue at easily held their 160 guests.
 Dinner was provided by Bernstein's Catering featuring charcuterie boards and entrees of slow-roasted short ribs, ricotta agnolotti, and herb-roasted chicken.
 The evening concluded with speeches, toasts, and lots of dancing.

 2. Mike and Leslie Get Married